Lake Erie College of Osteopathic Medicine - Bradenton Campus - LECOM Bradenton

 Admissions

-Following receipt of all necessary documentation, the application is reviewed by Admissions Committee members to evaluate candidates for those who are suitably matched to the ISLOs of professionalism, osteopathic philosophy, and discipline knowledge.
-Candidates that meet these criteria are invited to complete a virtual interview.
+Candidates that meet these criteria are invited to complete an interview.
 Following the interview, the Admissions Committee conducts a second review of the applicant-submitted information and interview evaluations.
 Applicants who have demonstrated to the Committee that they are qualified for admission are extended an offer of acceptance to the College of Medicine.

 Admissions Processes